srthorat/freeswitch-speech-ai/modules/mod_aws_transcribe/README.md

 # mod_aws_transcribe

-A Freeswitch module that generates real-time transcriptions on a Freeswitch channel by using AWS streaming transcription API.
+A Freeswitch module that generates real-time transcriptions on a Freeswitch channel by using AWS streaming transcription API. **Optimized for enterprise-scale deployments supporting 10,000+ concurrent calls** with AWS-specific enhancements beyond the base architecture.

 ## Features